 He has lectured for Columbia University's MFA program and the Commercial Theater Institute's 16 Week Program, Three-Day Intensive and marketing seminars.
-Current clients include Dear Evan Hansen, Beautiful: The Carole King Musical, The Phantom of the Opera, SpongeBob SquarePants, Escape to Margaritaville, Torch Song and Head Over Heels.
+Current clients include Dear Evan Hansen, Beautiful: The Carole King Musical, The Phantom of the Opera, SpongeBob SquarePants, Torch Song and Head Over Heels.

 He is a proud graduate of Boston University with degrees in Advertising and Theatre Management.
 He is currently completing an Advanced Certificate in Revenue Management (Pricing and Demand Strategies) at the SC Johnson College of Business at Cornell University.

 Brian has worked in arts marketing and analytics since 2009 with time at the Isabella Stewart Gardner Museum, Boston Center for the Arts and David Ian Productions (London).
 During that time he also performed contract work with Toyota, Microsoft, Crimson Hexagon and Skype.